-Accessibility in Web development means enabling as many people as possible to use Web sites, even when those people's abilities are limited in some way.
-Here we provide information on developing content to be accessible.
+Accessibility (often abbreviated to A11y—as in "a" then 11 characters then "y") in Web development means enabling as many people as possible to use Web sites, even when those people's abilities are limited in some way.

 The MDN Accessibility Learning Area contains modern, up-to-date tutorials covering accessibility essentials:

 - What is accessibility?